zenaufa/Popular-Movie-Phase-1/README.md

 You must use your own API key to build the app.

-After you get it, you can insert your API Key to /res/values/api_keys.xml
+After you get it, you can insert your API Key to gradle.properties

 ## Screenshot